 Graduate Admissions: City and Regional Planning

 The Graduate School at Cornell is organized into fields of study; applicants interested in the Master of Regional Planning (M.R.P.), the Master of Arts in Historic Preservation Planning (M.A.
 HPP) or the Doctor of Philosophy in City and Regional Planning (Ph.D.
-CRP) apply to the Field of City and Regional Planning; applicants interested in the study of or Regional Science should apply to that field.
+CRP) apply to the Field of City and Regional Planning; applicants interested in the study of Regional Science should apply to that field.
 Applicants interested in Real Estate should reach out to the Cornell Baker Program in Real Estate or find more information on the M.R.P./M.P.S RE dual degree, here.